nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 4. Open your Command Line Terminal in the folder where `FridgeFriend.jar` is located, and run `FridgeFriend` with `java -jar FridgeFriend.jar`.
-5. Type the command in the command box and press Enter to execute it. e.g. typing list and pressing Enter will show a list of all current tasks.
+5. Type the command in the command box and press Enter to execute it. e.g. typing list and pressing Enter will show a list of all current food.
 Some example commands you can try:
-   * `list`: Lists all Food
+   * `list`: Lists all food.
    * `add chicken /cat meat /exp 30-06-2021 /loc lower_shelf /qty 100`: Adds a `chicken` with category of `meat`, expiry date of `30-06-2021`, location of `lower_shelf`, and quantity of `100` to the Fridge.
    * `search chicken`: Searches for the chicken in the fridge and returns its location (currently: `lower_shelf`).
    * `remove 1`: Removes the 1st food shown in the current list (currently: `chicken`).
    * `bye`: Exits the app.
 6. Refer to the **Features** below for details of each command.

 ## Features